aws-samples/eks-workshop-v2/website/docs/observability/container-insights/collect-metrics-adot-ci.md

 }
 ```

-This will be added to the ServiceAccount for the collector:
+This IAM role will be added to the ServiceAccount for the collector:

 ```file
 observability/container-insights/adot/serviceaccount.yaml